 When you can afford and want to be secure as much as possible, Microsoft 365 E5 license is the best choice.
 As this is a post about security, let’s focus on it.

 M365 E5 secures your cloud and physical devices.
 With the M365 standard license, you are protected in the cloud, but endpoint devices are not.
 Of course, you can use a default Windows antivirus engine, but you don’t manage it.

 E5 combines everything in one solution.
 You can manage all your devices from a console, collect all suspicious signals from your endpoints and take necessary action.
 What’s critical here is that that license has automatic security features.
 It means that the system can take action before it is too late.

 And then if you check all features included you will be that maybe the price is not too high.
 When you get all options from other vendors, you will pay much more.

 As you saw, securing Microsoft 365 could be a one-click operation.
-Of course, it’s a just good start.
-But after it requires work in progress.
+Of course, it’s just a good start.
+But after, it requires work in progress.
 And you need knowledge.
 You will find a lot of suitable training materials on the Microsoft website.
 For example, there’s entire series of Ninja training.
 Check those links; they will take your knowledge to a very high level.
 I strongly recommend them; they are just awesome.

 - Become a Microsoft 365 Defender Ninja

 - The Microsoft Information Protection (MIP) Ninja Training

 - Become a Microsoft 365 Advanced eDiscovery Ninja